DanielOberg/case-in-point/readme.md

 What if we could help the developers skimming though or code and at the same time help ourselves?
-Why can't the example we give to other developers be no different than any other testcase?
-And why we are at it.
-Why not let it be a way to actually find out what result your function is actually giving you instead of having to load up ghci?
+Why can't the example we give to other developers be no different than any other testcase and why we are at it, why not let it be a way to actually find out what result your function is actually giving you instead of having to load up ghci?